EdFazli/LearningGO/README.md

 5. `go install` - Takes an argument(source code repository) followed by an @ plus the version of the tool.
 It then downloads, compiles, and install into *$GOPATH/bin* direrctory.
 6. `go fmt` - Automatically reformat codes to match the standard format.
 7. `go mod init <repo>` - Modules initialization
+8. `go doc PACKAGE_NAME.IDENTIFIER_NAME` - To display documentation for specific identifier in the package.

 ## GO Tools
 1. **hey** - Load tests HTTP servers.